 In March 2016, the Company entered into a license agreement with Stanford University, or the 2016 Stanford Agreement, which was amended in July 2016, October 2016 and January 2021, pursuant to which the Company obtained from Stanford a worldwide, exclusive, sublicensable license under certain patents, rights, or licensed patents and technology related to its engineered Wnt surrogate molecules to make, use, import, offer to sell and sell products that are claimed by the licensed patents or that use or incorporate such technology, or licensed products, for the treatment, diagnosis and prevention of human and veterinary diseases.
 The Company agreed to pay Stanford (i) nominal annual license maintenance fees which are creditable against earned royalties owed to Stanford for the same year, (ii) an aggregate of up to \$0.9 million for the achievement of specified development and regulatory milestones, and (iii) an aggregate of up to \$5.0 million for achievement of specified sales milestones.
-Stanford is also entitled to receive royalties from the Company equal to a very low single digit percentage of the Company's and its sublicensees' net sales of licensed products that are covered by a valid claim of a licensed patent.
-Additionally, the Company agreed to pay Stanford a sub-teen double digit percentage of certain consideration the Company receives as a result of granting sublicenses to the licensed patents.
-However, the Company and Stanford may be able to negotiate a lower non-royalty sublicense percentage based on thencurrent value of the licensed patents for each sublicense product.
+Stanford is also entitled to receive royalties from the Company equal to a very low single digit percentage of the Company and its sublicensees' net sales of licensed products that are covered by a valid claim of a licensed patent.
+Additionally, the Company agreed to pay Stanford a sub-teen double digit percentage of certain consideration the Company receives as a result of granting sublicenses to the licensed patents for each sublicense product.
 If the Company is acquired, it agreed to pay a one-time change of control fee in the low six figures.
 Stanford retains the right under the 2016 Stanford Agreement, on behalf of itself, Stanford Hospital and Clinics, the University of Washington and all other non-profit research institutions, to practice the licensed patents and technology for any non-profit purpose.
-The licensed patents and technology are additionally subject to a non-e
+The licensed patents and technology are additionally subject to a non-exclusive, irrevocable, worldwide license held by the Howard Hughes Medical Institute to practice the licensed patents and technology for its research purpo